RadoslavaS/RadoslavaS.github.io/_pages/about.md

 |    |

 Hi, this is Radka!
 Statistician by training, machine learning enthusiast.
-Currently a PhD student at the [Cognitive Computational Neuroscience group](https://neuro.inf.unibe.ch/) located at the University of Bern and employed at the [Biomedical Signal Processing group](https://bsp-meditech.ch/) located at the Institute for Digital Technologies for Personalized Healthcare
+Currently a PhD student at the [Cognitive Computational Neuroscience group](https://neuro.inf.unibe.ch/) located at the University of Bern and employed at the [Biomedical Signal Processing group](https://bsp-meditech.ch/) located at the Institute for Digital Technologies for Personalized Healthcare (at SUPSI) in Lugano, Switzerland.
+Previously I was employed at the [Software Competence Center Hagenberg](https://www.scch.at/) as a
- - SUPSI in Lugano, Switzerland.
-Previously I was employed at the [Software Competence Center Hagenberg](https://www.scch.at/) as a Researcher and Data Scientist.
+Researcher and Data Scientist.
 Originally I come from Liptovský Mikuláš, Slovakia.

 My research focus is on applications of **statistical and causal inference** for lifestyle and sleep-wake circadian quantification from wearables fused with contextual information, aiming to improve and personalise **adaptive reinforcement learning - based nudging** in e-health mobile apps and evaluation of their effectivness.
 I am also interested in medical devices regulations and regulatory statistics.